Arctenox/Tensor_Prism/README.md

 - **Compatibility**: Ensure models are the same architecture (SDXL with SDXL, etc.)
 - **Slow Performance**: Check if you're accidentally using CPU when GPU is available
 - **Artifacts**: Try more conservative merge ratios or use SLERP for smoother blending
-- **Prediction Type Issues**: Use the Epsilon/V-Pred nodes for automatic type conversion
+- **Prediction Type Issues**: Use the Epsilon/V-Pred converter for automatic type conversion
 - **CLIP Problems**: Use preserve_norms=True and lower merge ratios for CLIP stability
 - **Conversion Artifacts**: Reduce conversion strength or use pure converter instead of block merge
+- **Device Conflicts**: v1.5.0+ fixes "expected tensors on same device" errors - update if you see these
+- **Smart Merger Issues**: Ensure both models are compatible architecture and same size
+- **Analysis Failures**: Ensure sufficient system RAM for model analysis (models stay on GPU, analysis on CPU)

 ## Performance Tips